You are currently viewing Why Should We Debate on the Women’s Movement??

 Any form of struggle for equal rights and status against the structures, ideologies, and systems that have oppressed women in these various ways for thousands of years constitutes a women’s movement.
 Throughout every period in history, women have resisted, struggled, and organized in diverse ways.

 In Nepal, during a time when the democratic, political, social, cultural, and economic rights of the general populace were virtually non-existent, issues related to women’s oppression and rights began to emerge alongside the broader struggle for citizens’ political rights.
 However, the concerns of women from various communities only started to gain organized attention around 2046 B.S.
 (1990 A.D.).
 It was not until the decade-long People’s War that issues specifically affecting grassroots women began to take on a more tangible form.

-Similar to the West, the early stages of the women’s rights movement in Nepal were led by upper-class and middle-class women.
+In Nepal, similar to the West, the early stages of the women’s rights movement were led by upper-class and middle-class women.
 These women predominantly came from politically and educationally privileged families, representing the so-called higher-caste Brahmins and educated Newar communities of Kathmandu.
 Most of the issues they raised were shaped by their own social needs and realities, leaving the concerns of working-class women, indigenous women, Dalit women, Madhesi women, geographically marginalized women, Muslim women, and women from gender and sexual minorities overlooked.

 However, over time, movements for identity, the decade-long People’s War, the Madhes movement, and other social uprisings created spaces for women from various classes, castes, communities, and regions to assert their presence within these movements.
 This process brought some of their issues to the surface, though not entirely.
 Many of their concerns remain marginalized, but the process of highlighting these voices continues.